Planning on heading overseas? Lucky you. Planning on taking your smartphone? You might want to keep reading.

 1. Keep Data Roaming Switched Off

-Turn data roaming, cellular data and 3G off and leave them off.
+Turn data roaming off and leave it off.
 How you do this will vary slightly depending on your handset model and carrier, but as a general guide:

 Click to enlarge